shurik179/yozh/docs/index.rst

     :alt: Yozh robot
     :width: 80%

-Yozh is a small (under 10cm*10cm) robot, based on Pololu's Zumo chassis.
+Yozh is a small (about 13cm*13cm) robot, inspired by  Pololu's Zumo robot.
 It was created by `shurik179 <https://github.com/shurik179>`__ for a robotics class at `SigmaCamp <http://sigmacamp.org>`__.
 Below are the key features of this robot.

-The robot consists of the following components:

-* `Zumo chassis <https://www.pololu.com/product/1418>`__ by Pololu

-* Power source: 4 AA batteries (NiMH rechargeable batteries recommended)

-* Two micro metal gearmotors by Pololu (`6V, HP, 75 gear ratio <https://www.pololu.com/product/2215>`__),
-  with motor encoders
+* Dimensions: Legnth: 13 cm; width: 13 cm; height: 5cm

+* Power: one or two 18650 Li-Ion batteries

+* Wheels and motors: uses `silicone tracks <>`__  and `6V, HP, 75 gear ratio <https://www.pololu.com/product/2215>`__ micro metal gearmotors, both by Pololu.

-* Custom electronics board, containing a slave MCU (SAMD21) preprogrammed with firmware, which takes care of all low-level operations such as counting encoder pulses, controlling the motors using closed-loop PID algorithm to maintain constant speed, and more
+* Electronics: a custom electronics board, containing a slave MCU (SAMD21) preprogrammed with firmware, which takes care of all low-level operations such as counting encoder pulses, controlling the motors using closed-loop PID algorithm to maintain constant speed, and more

-* `ItsyBitsy RP2040 <https://www.adafruit.com/product/4888>`__ by Adafruit,
+* Main controller: `ESP32-S3 Feather board  <https://www.adafruit.com/product/4888>`__ by Adafruit,
   which serves as robot brain.
-It plugs into the main board and is programmed by the user in CircuitPython, using a provided CircuitPython library to communicate with the slave MCU over I2C.
+It  is programmed by  the user in CircuitPython, using a provided CircuitPython library to communicate with the slave MCU over I2C.
 This library provides high-level commands such as *move forward by 30cm*

-* Included sensors and electronics:
+* Included sensors and other electronics

-  * Top plate with 128*64 **OLED display** and 2 **buttons** for user interaction
+    * 240*320 **color TFT  display** and 3 **buttons** for user interaction
-  * Bottom-facing **reflectance array** with 8 sensors, for line-following and other similar tasks
+    * Bottom-facing **reflectance array** with 7 sensors, for line-following and other similar tasks
     * Two front-facing **distance sensors**, using VL53L0X laser time-of-flight sensors, for obstacle avoidance
     * A 6 DOF **Inertial Motion Unit** (IMU), which can be used for determining robot orientation in space for precise navigation
     * Two RGB **LEDs** for light indication and a **buzzer** for sound signals

+* Expansion ports nad connections:

     * Two ports for connecting **servos**
-* There are plenty of pins available for connection additional electronics.
-We also provide several standard connectors for users convenience (Qwiic/Stemma QT connector for I2C devices, Grove connectors)
+    * Two  I2C ports, using Qwiic/Stemma QT connector
+    * Several availabel pin headers for connecting other electronics
     * Yozh is compatible with mechanical attachments (`grabber <https://www.dfrobot.com/product-2128.html>`__, `forklift <https://www.dfrobot.com/product-2129.html>`__,...) by DFRobot.